SohamW101/SohamW101/README.md

 ## 🧠 About Me

-I’m a second-year CSE undergraduate at IIT Jodhpur with a strong interest in **machine learning and deep learning**.
-I enjoy implementing models from scratch, understanding training dynamics, and designing end-to-end ML/DL pipelines.
+I’m a second-year CSE undergraduate at IIT Jodhpur with a keen interest in software development and artificial intelligence.
+I enjoy building systems from scratch, and developing robust end-to-end systems.
+I look forward to making open-source contributions in the upcoming days.

 ---